-The federal government has introduced a bill to legalize recreational cannabis by October 17, 2018.
+On October 17th, 2018, the federal government passed a bill to legalize recreational cannabis.
 This bill provides a plan for regulating cannabis and sets standards for:

 - Health and safety;